2021 Orange, California office shooting: Events

 The Orange Police Department received a call around 5:30 p.m.
 PDT of shots fired and responded to a two-story office complex at 202 W. Lincoln Avenue in Orange, California.
 Police arrived at the location within two minutes of the first 911 call to find the shooter still firing within the building.
 They were unable to enter the building's courtyard initially due to the gates being locked from the inside using a bicycle-type cable lock.
 The shooting occurred on both of the building's floors, with some locations identified as belonging to a real estate business.

 A neighbor to the office building stated he heard a volley of three gunshots, then another volley of three, and then a volley of four before someone stated; "Don't move or I will shoot you" three times.
 Another person who works at a neighboring auto mechanic shop heard about ten shots before officers evacuated the shop.

 Responding officers were met with gunfire and apprehended the suspect, who was taken to the hospital in critical condition.
 Initially officers were unsure if the suspect was wounded by an officer or due to a self-inflicted wound.
 It was later confirmed that the suspect had been shot in the head by police.
-Investigators recovered a semi-automatic handgun and backpack, which contained pepper spray, handcuffs and additional ammunition.
+Investigators recovered a semi-automatic handgun and a backpack, which contained pepper spray, handcuffs and additional ammunition.

 The initial response to the shooting included 20 officers with the Orange Police Department, along with 30 investigators, and some agents with the FBI and ATF.